 - Market forces that could affect commodity prices, including renewables uptake and pace of energy transition.

 - Access to capital markets.

 - Evolving U.S. federal and state and global climate change policies, laws and regulations.

-- Chronic physical risks (such as persistent drought, increased severity and frequency of wildfires and sea level rise).
+- Chronic physical risks (such as persistent drought and sea level rise).

 - Business interruption and acute physical risks from extreme weather events.

 - Value chain disruption.

 We continue to evaluate and enhance our risk assessment processes to provide company leaders with the information they need to manage climate risk.

 Our corporate HES&S group monitors a number of key environmental performance indicators.
 Operational leaders identify, assess and manage GHG emissions and other aspects of climate change risk using ROMS.
 The ROMS executive steering team and owners of relevant ROMS elements are then accountable for driving performance improvement, including managing climate change risk.
 For more information, see the Sustainability Management section.